 This period of Christian history should be of utmost importance to contemporary Christians, most of all Orthodox (more Christians were martyred in the 20th century alone than the first three centuries of Christianity combined; we may well wonder how the 20th century is the bloodiest century of human history).
 Yet, it provides current serious Christians with a model for dealing with the all too similar new world mentalities of our times.
 In America and the West, it may act as a guide when one is confronted with various philosophies that desire to radically reform society and all traditional models.
 The New Martyrs of Rus’, and the persecutions and situations which they endured are an instruction book for Christians of these last times (remember, St. John says, My little children, it is the last hour, 1 Jn.
 2:18).

-The specific branch of Marxist philosophy (various branches stem from Marx’s philosophy) applied in Russia is popularly known as Communism.
+The specific branch of Marxist philosophy (various branches stem from Marx’s philosophy and Marxism itself is just one manifestation of the underlying goals of creating a completely “secular’ society) applied in Russia is popularly known as Communism.
 It is a form of Socialism.
 It purported to build a new world where poverty and oppression will be no more.
-A world where various needed services are accessible to everyone; where everyone has an equal playing field; social classes are eliminated (in the modern day one may add, gender is obscured and confused); traditional ways, most of all religious, are questioned, redefined, and predominately done away with.
+A world where various needed services are accessible to everyone; where everyone has an equal playing field; social classes are eliminated (in the modern-day one may add, gender is obscured and confused); traditional ways, most of all religious, are questioned, redefined, and predominately done away with.
 Obviously, this is a simplistic rendition of its goals, and on the surface, some of them may seem appealing.
 A popular old Soviet song sums it up nicely, it went like this: “We will build a new world; there whoever was a nobody will become a somebody!”
 In short, the goal was Humanistic-Utopian in nature.
 Many of the early adherents fervently believed they would sow the seeds for a proletariat paradise that would eventually encompass the world, and some of the gullible subscribers were appalled once the brutalities began (many in disillusion took their own lives or themselves became victims of their new world); as Daniel Peris notes in the book Storming the Heavens, “Instead of heaven on earth, denizens of the Soviet Union were left with a wasteful and brutal example of authoritarian modernization” (p.
 15).